tundephilps/Hotel-WebApp/README.md

 # Hotel-WebApp
-An extremely Complex web app that took lots of work an energy, its a fully functional hotel business Website...Visit at https://hotel-kohl.vercel.app/
+An extremely Complex web app that took me lots of work time and energy, its a fully functional hotel business Website...Visit at https://hotel-kohl.vercel.app/